Airports in Mexico City

 Getting to the city

-There is a Mexico City Metro subway system linking the airport to downtown Mexico City.
-Taxis are regulated and passengers can pay in advance at the taxi counter in Arrivals.
-There are also suburban bus services including Autobuses del Oriente (ADO), Autobuses Estrella Roja and Autobuses Pullman de Morelos.
-Some hotels offer a pick-up service, however it is worth checking their charge as it is generally cheaper to take a taxi.
-Car rentals are available.
+The Mexico City Metro subway system links the airport to downtown Mexico City.
+There are also suburban bus services including Autobuses del Oriente (ADO) and Autobuses Estrella Roja.
+Some hotels offer a pick-up service; however, it is worth checking their charge as it is generally cheaper to take a taxi.